Published on 23-Feb-2021

 4. Ensuring Compliance with Safety Standards

 Pressure vessel inspection helps companies meet legal obligations while fostering a culture of safety.
-Inspections typically involve Non-destructive Testing techniques such as ultrasonic testing, radiographic testing, and visual inspections.
+Inspections typically involve NDT techniques such as ultrasonic testing, radiographic testing, and Visual Inspections.
 These methods help identify internal and external defects that might compromise the vessel's integrity.

 American Society of Mechanical Engineers, Boiler & Pressure Vessel Code Section VIII, has 3 divisions